splunk/public-o11y-docs/gdi/opentelemetry/deployments/deployments-pivotal-cloudfoundry.rst

 Tanzu Tile
 =========================

-The Tanzu tile uses the :ref:`otel-pcf-bosch` to deploy the Collector as a :new-page:`Loggregator Firehose nozzle <https://docs.pivotal.io/tiledev/2-2/nozzle.html>`.
+The Tanzu tile uses the :ref:`otel-pcf-bosch` to deploy the Collector as a nozzle to :new-page:`Loggregator Firehose <https://docs.pivotal.io/tiledev/2-2/nozzle.html>`.

-.. caution:: This method is supported for Tanzu Application Service (TAS) version 2.
-It's not supported for TAS version 3.

 Dependencies
 ----------------------------------